sf105/sttp-book/index.md

 * Wouter Polet: Jekyll implementation and initial transcripts of the lectures.
 * TU Delft's New Media Centre: video recording and editing

+## Adopting this book

+Feel free to adopt these lecture notes in your software testing course.
+We should release our accompanying lectures slides soon.
+If you adopt this book, please let us know; the more universities adopt it, the more reasons we have to keep updating it!

+## How to contribute

+We accept any kind of contribution, from typo fixes, rephrasing, illustrations to support the text, video lectures, exercises, code examples to full chapters.
+Just open a Pull Request in our GitHub repository.
+Or, if you feel you are not ready to contribute, but want to see some content here, just open an issue.

+Note that everything you create will be licensed under the license below.
+We will add your name in acknowledgements.

 ## License